Can AI Help the Planet—Not Just Harm It?

 Cattle also consume thousands of gallons of water per pound of meat or dairy products produced.
 Beef: roughly 1,800 gallons per pound.
 Dairy: 350–370 gallons per gallon of milk.
 Comparatively, AI water use is a drop in the bucket.

-Other meats are not much better.
+Other meats are not so much better.
 Pork: about 600–700 gallons per pound.
 Chicken: about 500 gallons per pound.

 Using AI Intentionally